 When I arrived in Phnom Penh just over 39 years later, I had no idea what to expect from Cambodia.
 I found a vibrant country eager but struggling to offer a quality of life comparable to its Lao, Vietnamese, and Thai neighbors.
 To get a better sense of its economy and people, I had the priveledge to sit down with the U.S. Ambassador to the Kingdom of Cambodia, William Todd.
 We discussed economic opportunities and if Cambodia is ready for outside investment.
 The conclusion?
 Now is the time.
 There is too much instability and uncertainty for public companies to make large investments in Cambodia, but now is the time for entrepreneurs and private companies.
 Other places in Southeast Asia, like Singapore or Hong Kong, have extremely overinflated prices.
 Investment capital will go much farther in Cambodia because of the accessibility to inexpensive land and natural resources.
 However, investors should be prepared for a "rough and tumble" way of conducting business.
 Many deals are made off the books and paid with cash.

-We also discussed mobile technology, an industy I plan to go into post-bschool, and how it is changing Cambodia.
+We also discussed mobile technology (an industy I am passionate about) and how it is changing Cambodia.
 Since the government heavily regulates all national media, people now turn to the Internet for a more unbiased news source.
 Facebook and other social media in the palm of one's hand is becoming a powerful tool for organizing on both sides of the political spectrum.

 I left Cambodia feeling hopeful.
 It is up to the future generation of global business leaders to help Cambodia develop in a sustainable and prosperous way.
 After gaining a solid global foundation from Anderson, I look forward to being part of that solution.

 Right Photo: S-21 photo of Chris Delance taken in 1978.
 (Documentation Center of Cambodia)